esguerra/blog.mesguerra.org/_posts/2018-02-18-ettoneuno.md

 But this is at the same time the blog of a computational chemist deeply involved and interested in web-development, programming, building computers, high performance computing, bioinformatics, and statistics.

-Specifically I was thinking about an ultimate solution for writing a blog.
+Specifically I was thinking about a once an for all final solution to easily write a blog.
 I wanted to be able to write in markdown and use github, but at the same time I wanted to have a Content Management System (CMS) GUI type of a thing, in case others who don't share my love for the *terminal* would be able to make posts with drag and drop pictures and such amenities.
 In the end it has boiled down to using in a combined way *siteleaf*, *jekyll*, and *github*.

 I also wanted to be able to upload images "easily", and, this is a good functionality of GUI's, in my opinion.